MicrosoftDocs/azure-docs/ITPro/Windows/HowTo/ManagingYourACSNamespace.md

 ## Token signing key ##

 ACS signs all security tokens it issues.
 256-bit symmetric signing keys are used when you build an application that consumes SWT tokens issued by ACS.

 You can manage token signing keys via the Certificates and Key section of the ACS Management Portal.

+**To manage token signing keys**

+1. Open an Internet browser and visit the Windows Azure Management Portal (http://go.microsoft.com/fwlink/?LinkID=129428).

+2. Log on to the website using a Windows Live ID.
+If you do not have a Windows Live ID, click Sign up to create one for yourself.

+3. After you are signed in with your Windows Live ID, you are redirected to the Management Portal page.
+On the lower-left-hand side of this page, click Service Bus and Access Control.

+4. To launch the ACS Management Portal, click **Access Control** in the tree on the left-hand side, select the ACS service namespace that you want to configure, and then click the **Access Control Service** button from the toolbar at the top of the page.

+5. To add new or manage existing certificates and keys, click **Certificates and Keys** in the tree on the left-hand side under the Service Settings section.

+6. Click the key that you want to roll over and on the **Edit Token Signing Certificate or Key** page, use the **Expiration date** field to roll the key.

 For more information, see [Certificates and Keys](http://msdn.microsoft.com/en-us/library/gg185932.aspx).

 When signing keys expire you will receive the following errors when trying to request a token: